What Are 2D Shapes And Which 2D Shapes Should Kids Learn At Primary School?

 Quadrilaterals (4-sided shapes)

-When will my child learn about 2D shapes in primary school?
+When do children learn about 2D shapes in primary school?

 Geometry is taught in every year group in KS1 and KS2.
-Here’s what the National Curriculum expects to be taught about 2D shapes, separated by year:
+Here’s what the National Curriculum expects to be taught about 2D shapes:

 Year 1 pupils should be able to: